Sajawal-Sajjad/Flutter-Theme/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a Flutter application that serves as a starting point for developing mobile apps using Flutter

 A few resources to get you started if this is your first Flutter project: